DOC 250 trap for ferrets, stoats, rats and hedgehogs (incl. shipping)

 Buy a humane, NZ designed predator trap that comes complete with a custom made wooden tunnel box.

 This price include GST and shipping throughout NZ (for both urban and rural addresses).
-Note: We don't ship to the Chatham Islands.
+Note: We don't ship to the Chatham Islands and there is a limit of 5 per order.

 These traps are used primarily to trap ferrets but they will also effectively and humanely kill stoats, rats and hedgehogs.